 In American English, the verb rival is usually inflected rivaled and rivaling, with one l.
 Outside the U.S., the more traditional double-l forms, rivalled and rivalling, are standard.

 Rival is one of a class of l-ending verbs whose inflected forms have lost the second l in American English.
 This has happened in two waves.
 The first group of verbs, which includes travel, fuel, and label, permanently lost the second l in the early decades of the 20th century.
-The second group, which includes cancel and marshal, lost the second l more slowly, moving through many indecisive trends before the newer forms finally gained predominance in the 1980s and ’90s.
+The second group, which includes marshal, lost the second l more slowly, moving through many indecisive trends before the newer forms finally gained predominance in the 1980s and ’90s.
 With this second wave, the single-l forms now prevail by a significant margin but are not fully entrenched; some still face resistance from some Americans.

 Rival is part of the second wave.
 Rivaled and rivalled were more or less even in American texts through much of the 20th century, but, as a Google ngram suggests, the single-l form pulled away around 1980 and has only gained since then.
 As of 2013, rivalled and rivalling are almost nonexistent in U.S. news stories from the past year (news stories are easier to search than other types of texts, and news publications tend to be years ahead of books as indicators of usage); in the past month, for instance, a selection of about 30 of the biggest U.S. news websites had 22 instances of rivaled against a single rivalled.